emilyhorsman/bikeblog/content/posts/september-2023-riding-highlights/index.md

 draft = true
 +++

+I rode a new monthly record of 803 km and it was filled with pleasant rides with friends in and out of the city.
+The ebike helped a lot here and there were many bonus kilometers from picking up food takeout that I normally would've been too tired to do.
+We've sworn off delivery because we don't want to put more cars on the road and Uber et. al. are [killing restaurants](https://web.archive.org/web/20230930230743/https://www.sfgate.com/food/article/sf-little-star-pizza-challenges-food-delivery-apps-18142694.php) and cities.

+>

 ## Ravenswood Trail

 I had [this trail](https://www.fws.gov/refuge/don-edwards-san-francisco-bay/map?trail=ravenswood-trail) all to myself after work one day and it was amazing!